massixone/mma8451/README.md

         echo -n 1 > /sys/module/i2c_bcm2708/parameters/combined
     fi
     ```
-so that the setting will be applied automatically, every your RPi is rebooted.
+So that the setting will be applied automatically, every your RPi is rebooted.

 ## MAA8451 Software installation
 The installation of the MMA8451 Experimental software is quite easy: